Edible Native Plants, Pollinator Plants

-Purple Coneflower gets its name from the spiky brown center of its flower.
-Echinacea is renowned for both its good looks and medicinal uses.
-Its beautiful, daisy-like flowers can be used to cut or dried.
-Attractive to both birds and butterflies, leaving the seed heads in winter provides a food source to migrating birds.
+Purple Coneflower (Echinacea purpurea) is renowned for both its attractive looks and medicinal uses.
+Its beautiful, daisy-like flowers can be used cut or dried.
+Attractive to both birds (such as goldfinches) and butterflies, leaving the seed heads in winter provides a food source to migrating birds.
 This also allows for the plant to self-seed, creating a larger, fuller patch.
-If things become too crowded you can divide the plant every four years or so.
+If things become too crowded, you can divide the plant every four years or so.
 Purple coneflower is relatively adaptable, being drought, clay, dry soil and shallow/rocky soil tolerant.
 Medicinally it is said to boost the immune system and alleviate cold symptoms.
 The leaves and seeds can be dried and made into a tea.
 Echinacea is the larval host for the Silvery Checkerspot Butterfly (pictured above).